Claude Code Plugin

 BOUNDARIES.md When to use Thrum vs TaskList/SendMessage

-ANTI_PATTERNS.md 12 common mistakes and how to avoid them
+ANTI_PATTERNS.md Common mistakes and how to avoid them

 CLI_REFERENCE.md Complete command syntax for all thrum commands